WordPress 4.9 Update Changes

-WordPress 4.9 has debuted, and this time the world’s most popular content management system has given developers plenty to like.
+WordPress 4.9 update has debuted, and this time the world’s most popular content management system has given developers plenty to like.

 Some of the changes are arguably overdue: syntax highlighting and error checking for CSS editing and cutting custom HTML are neither scarce nor innovative.
 They’ll be welcomed arrival will likely be welcomed anyway, as will newly-granular roles and permissions for developers.
 The new release has also added version 4.2.6 of